osism/metalbox/README.md

    from GitHub after a trigger of the `Run export` action.
 Use the file  as virtual media (vHDD) and run `netbox-import.sh`.
    Afterwards remove the virtual media (vHDD).
-5. Run `deploy-netbox.sh` to deploy the Netbox service.
+5. Run `deploy-netbox.sh` to deploy the NetBox service.
-6. Run `netbox-manage.sh` to initialise the Netbox service.
+6. Run `netbox-manage.sh` to initialise the NetBox service.
 7. Set the managed site by running `netbox-site.sh SITE` (replace `SITE` with the slug name of the site managed by this Metalbox)
 8. Run `deploy-manager.sh` to deploy the OSISM manager service.